Mental Health Medication Management Services

 Ongoing medication management sessions are required to continue receiving medication.
 These meetings will last up to 30 minutes.
 The frequency and duration of ongoing sessions depends on a variety of factors.
 The meetings may occur as often as weekly (usually during medication trials or during periods of mental health instability) or as infrequently as two to four times per year (usually when your mental health and your medications are stable).

 Prescription refills will be available at your ongoing medication management sessions and will not usually be available via phone.
 Regarding controlled medications, we require in-person visits when prescribing controlled medications for the treatment of ADHD and we do not prescribe benzodiazepines (i.e., Xanax, Klonopin, etc.)

 All medications can have side-effects, some of which may be quite serious.
 Prior to initiating a new medication, your provider will discuss with you the most common and most serious potential side-effects and will help you weigh those risks against the potential benefits.
 It is your responsibility to inform your provider of any serious side-effects you may be experiencing as well as any changes in your medications made by yourself or by another provider.

 Medication Management Rates

 Branches Counseling Center provides two payment options for mental health medical treatment.
-We offer reduced self-pay rates and we also will file claims with your insurance company for you (we currently only accept Blue Cross-Blue Shield).
+We offer reduced self-pay rates and we also will file claims with your insurance company for you (we currently accept most Blue Cross-Blue Shield, Cigna, and Aetna plans).
 If we file a claim with your insurance on your behalf you are responsible for paying any co-pays, deductibles, or fees for services not covered by your insurance.
 Payment is expected at the time of service.